penghuitao/PenghuiTao/resume.md

 A study examining how anxiety and worry influence individuals’ information-seeking behaviors related to climate change, based on a longitudinal dataset. <span style="float: right; ">Wave 1 and 2 completed: n=4186, n=2720</span>

 **Can procrastination save the world?
 Active procrastination motivates pro-environmental behaviors through resilience**
-An experimental and longitudinal study examining the role of active procrastination in fostering pro-environmental behaviors through resilience. <span style="float: right; ">Ongoing</span>
+Three experimental studies and a longitudinal study examining the role of active procrastination in fostering pro-environmental behaviors through resilience. <span style="float: right; ">Ongoing</span>

 ### HONORS & FELLOWSHIPS